 MAGGIE SHUM

 I received my PhD in Political Science at Notre Dame, specializing in comparative politics with a regional focus in Latin America, Brazil and Hong Kong.
-I am interested in participatory policies, policy diffusion, political party organizations, contentious politics, and elections.
+I am interested in participatory policies, policy diffusion, political party organizations, transnational contentious politics, social movement and elections.

 My dissertation “The Politics of Policy Diffusion: Party Organization Versus Individual Motivations in the Diffusion of Participatory Budgeting in Brazil” focuses how participatory budgeting (PB) – a program that is heavily associated with the Workers’ Party (PT) – managed to spread across Brazil, and adopted by politicians from both the left and the right.

-I have commented on Hong Kong politics in the media including the Washington Post’s Monkey Cage, the Diplomat, America Magazine, Mischiefs of Faction, La Tercera and etc.
+I have commented on Hong Kong politics in the media including the Washington Post’s Monkey Cage, the Diplomat, America Magazine, Mischiefs of Faction, La Tercera and etc, and penned the 2021 & 2022 Hong Kong report in Freedom in the World, the flagship publication of the Freedom House.

 I interned at the National Endowment for Democracy (NED) and Freedom House, which I supported several reports: Freedom in the World (Hong Kong, China and Tibet), Freedom in the Net (China), and the China Media Bulletin.

-I am part of the Comparative Assessment of Electoral Risk (CAER) project in evaluating the potential scenarios and their damage to democratic institutions and norm in the 2020 US election; and the Presidential Transition Index (PTI) project to track and assess the Trump-Biden transition.
+I am part of the Comparative Assessment of Electoral Risk (CAER) project in evaluating the potential scenarios and their damage to democratic institutions and norm in the 2020 US election; the Presidential Transition Index (PTI) project to track and assess the Trump-Biden transition; and the South Bend Attitude project that examines how resident's interaction with local government can impact that political attitudes and behaviors.

-I have commented on Hong Kong politics in the media including the Washington Post’s Monkey Cage, the Diplomat, America Magazine, Mischiefs of Faction, La Tercera and etc.
+I have commented on Hong Kong politics in the media including the Washington Post’s Monkey Cage, the Diplomat, America Magazine, Mischiefs of Faction, La Tercera and etc, and penned the 2021 & 2022 Hong Kong report in Freedom in the World, the flagship publication of the Freedom House.

 I interned at the National Endowment for Democracy (NED) and Freedom House, which I supported several reports: Freedom in the World (Hong Kong, China and Tibet), Freedom in the Net (China), and the China Media Bulletin.